All course materials will be available here: https://github.com/nikolausmayer/raytracing-from-scratch

 Our code will focus on legibility and modularity, not efficiency or raw speed.
 That’s why we won’t use multithreading or GPU support (even though this application is absolutely embarrassingly parallel).

-Each participant needs a computer with: graphical interface, a C++ compiler, and internet connection (although technically, internet is not strictly necessary).
+Each participant needs a computer with: graphical interface, a C++ compiler, and internet connection.
 A weak decade-old laptop is entirely sufficient.
 Linux is not a must-have (but it is nice).

 A GPU (whether dedicated or onboard) is not required.